 For information on how to save or move a saved game to the cloud, please see Store your saved games in the cloud.

-This message is letting you know that you last played this game on another console, and the game save didn’t get uploaded to the cloud.
-To resolve this problem, please see Troubleshoot saved games in the cloud.
+This message is letting you know that you last played this game on another console, and the game save didn't get uploaded to the cloud.
+To resolve this problem, please see Troubleshoot cloud storage issues on Xbox 360.

 Nothing.
-While you can’t save games saves to the cloud with a Free membership, you can move saved games from the cloud to a local storage device regardless of your membership type (Free or Gold).
-For information on how to move content from a Cloud Saved Games storage device to a local storage device, see Copy, move, or delete content.
+While you can't save games saves to the cloud with a Free membership, you can move saved games from the cloud to a local storage device regardless of your membership type (Free or Gold).
+For information on how to move content from a Cloud Saved Games storage device to a local storage device, see Copy, move, or delete Xbox saved games, profiles, and avatar items.

 Thanks for your feedback!